 OAuth2, often combined with OpenID-Connect (OIDC), is a popular authorization framework that enables applications to protect resources from unauthorized access.
 It delegates user authentication to an authorization service, which then authorizes third-party applications to access the protected resources on the user’s behalf.
 OAuth2 provides authorization flows for both web and mobile applications.

 Authorization code grant has good separation of frontend and backend flows.
-The frontend flow is delegated to a user agent, typically the system browser, which verifies user credentials and asks the user to grant authorization permissions to the client to access protected resources.
-Upon success, an authorization code is returned to the client.
-In the backend flow, the client, authenticated by a client secret, exchanges the authorization code for access and refresh tokens.
-The client uses an access token to access protected backend resources on behalf of the user.
+The frontend flow is delegated to a user agent, typically the system browser, which asks for the user credentials when not logged-in yet with the OAuth2 provider, and also asks the user to grant authorization permissions for the app to access protected resources.
+Upon success, an authorization code is returned to the app.
+In the backend flow, the app is authenticated by a client_secret in the requests for exchanging the authorization code for access and refresh tokens.
+The app then uses the access token to access protected backend resources on behalf of the user.